HRizwan1/2019-team-06f/reports/sprint-03/report.md

   * CSS-3 is used to style our web pages
   * Javascript / jQuery is used for the photo slideshow on the gallery page
   * PHP is used for login and registering process
-  * Vagrant is primarily used as a development enironment tool
+  * Vagrant/Packer are used for building and automating the building of the servers
   * Apache 2.4.18 (Ubuntu) web server hosts HTML, PHP, Javascript, and CSS
   * Redis 5.0.3 is used as in-memory data structure store and allow for faster searching and to cache data from the webserver
   * MariaDB Server 10.0.38 provides an SQL interface for accessing data